1871fotc/1871fotc.github.io/docs/headstones/signs.md

  ![Headstone carving with man and women holding hands](../assets/clasped-hands.jpg){ width="48%" }  ![Headstone carving with men shaking hands][20-20-35/36]{ width="48%" }

-*<small>The image on the right is from the headstone of Richard Silas Bowden - Past Grand Master of the Manchester Unity Independent Order of Oddfellows (20‑20‑35/36) </small>*
+*<small>The image on the right is from the headstone of Richard Silas Bowden - Past Grand Master of the Manchester Unity Independent Order of Odd Fellows (20‑20‑35/36) </small>*

-[20-20-35/36]: ../assets/oddfellow-handshake.jpg "Richard Silas Bowden Headstone - Past Grand Master of the Manchester Unity Independent Order of Oddfellows (20‑20‑35/36)"
+[20-20-35/36]: ../assets/oddfellow-handshake.jpg "Richard Silas Bowden Headstone - Past Grand Master of the Manchester Unity Independent Order of Odd Fellows (20‑20‑35/36)"

 <!-- PPCM Permanent President Courts Martial https://www.awm.gov.au/learn/glossary/p -->